RichardNur/medimage2report/README.md

 ## 🤝 Contributions

 Contributions, feedback, and collaboration are welcome.
-Let’s build tools that support radiologists and improve patient care.
+Let’s build tools that support medical staff and improve patient care.

 ---